AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-07: Feature implementation started: Making DiscoverMore section fully responsive and animated with Framer Motion.
 Will use motion.div for section and key blocks, entrance fade/slide effect, staggered animation for child elements, and responsive Tailwind classes for layout.
 Will validate animation and responsiveness and update memory after completion.
 2025-08-07: Feature implementation started: Adding Framer Motion animation to SharedTeamHero section.
 Will use motion.div for section and key blocks, entrance fade/slide effect, staggered animation for child elements. 'use client' directive required for Next.js client-side rendering.
 Will validate animation and update memory after completion.
 2025-08-07: UI enhancement applied: Updated ExploreByCategories.tsx to display category cards in responsive multi-column layout using Tailwind grid (grid-cols-1 sm:grid-cols-2 lg:grid-cols-3).
 Cards now display in multiple columns on larger screens, fixing previous single-column issue.
 No errors found after implementation.
 Visual layout validated and memory updated.
-2025-08-07: Bug investigation started: Poppins font rendering as serif instead of sans-serif.
-Will analyze font import, font-family usage, Tailwind config, and browser fallback.
-Will update memory after root cause is found and fixed.
+2025-08-10: Bug investigation active: Poppins font not applying when using `font-[Poppins]` class, serif font appears instead.
+Will analyze font import, Tailwind config, font-family usage, and browser fallback.
+Will fix font loading and ensure Poppins displays correctly.

 - Data-driven rendering for pricing cards
 - Responsive design using Tailwind breakpoints